-It is the responsibility of a professional life coach to facilitate the coaching process by being an active listener.
-You see, coaching is not therapy, nor is it counseling or a mentorship program.
+It is the responsibility of a professional Life Coach to facilitate the coaching process by being an active listener.
+Coaching is not therapy, nor is it counseling or a mentorship program.
 It is a relationship between the client and the coach, working as a “team” to create action steps to accomplish the desired results.
 If a client is having problems that can only be resolved through counseling or therapy, the coach will be up front and recommend the best alternative to what he has to offer.

 In the coach-client relationship, the best interests of the client will always be kept at the forefront.
 You will always be given the undivided attention of the coach as you are exploring all the options that are available in each coaching session.
 You will be challenged with some hard questions, and encouraged to do some deep soul searching.
 This may be difficult at times, but the rewards can be extremely fruitful.

 During each coaching session, the main focus will be on taking responsibility for the issue at hand, creating action steps, and following through until the client feels the task is complete.
 This will bolster his or her self-improvement, make corrections or changes, and to gain more clarity.
 The process is always forward- moving and future-centered.

 Your experience with a Life Coach will reveal one or more of the following:

 - You’ll make sense of how to find solutions to unsettled issues.

 - The coaching plan originates from you; you are in control while the coach guides.